Chandelao Garh is a royal ancestral home about 40km from Jodhpur, and one of the best home stays I’ve visited in India.

 Rajasthan is famous for its multi-coloured cities, stunning forts and camel fairs.
 But beyond the beautiful architecture, audio guide tours and hustle, there’s another side to the “Land of Kings”.
 Life in its villages and rural communities.
 Life which moves at an altogether different pace.

-Staying at Chandelao Garh is staying in a living piece of Rajasthani history.
+Staying at Chandelao Garh is a chance to stay in a living piece of Rajasthani history.

 Chandelao Garh sits 40km outside of Jodhpur, and is close enough to be able to do a day trip into the city if you are short on time to see the highlights of Jodhpur, but yet far enough away to feel like an alternate world.